Bylaws

 3.4.4 A level 2, level 3, level 4, or level 5 member who does not complete the renewal procedure will be automatically demoted one numerical level on May 1.

-2. the date the action will be taken
+2. the date the demotion will occur

 3. how the member can request an exemption